krystofl/krystofl.github.io/best_of.md

 - [Understanding American Sign Language (ASL) from videos using AI / machine learning](/2021/02/21/ASL-understanding-in-video/)
 - [Contact Managers Suck: The Micelf Whitepaper](/2020/10/05/contact-managers-suck-micelf-whitepaper/)
 - [my mediocre experience with the California DMV, and how it could straightforwardly be done much better using existing technology](/2019/01/24/CA-DMV/)

-[G20](/2011/06/10/G20/) is a fictional short story set at the 2009 G20 Summit protests in London, and includes original photos captured at the protests.

 Then there are travel posts from around the world, most of which have photos and videos in addition to narratives:
 [Thailand](/2020/02/20/thailand/),